The COVID Symptom Study was created by doctors and scientists working in partnership with ZOE – a health science company.

 We will be seeking grants and donations for the app, to cover the costs of the service and so we can roll it out to the many countries who have been contacting us.

-If you would like us to stop processing your personal data, you may withdraw your consent at any time by emailing us at [email protected].
+If you would like us to stop processing your personal data, you may withdraw your consent at any time by selecting 'Delete my data' from the main menu in the app or by emailing us at firstname.lastname@example.org.
 When you withdraw your consent, we will delete all personal data we hold about you.
-In the future we will aim to build an easier mechanism for deletion within the app.

 Around 5000 twins from TwinsUK will be using the app to record their symptoms.
 TwinsUK provides access to one of the most extensive clinical studies in the world with the most detailed clinical and long-term health data over 25 years.
 Those showing signs of coronavirus infection will be sent a home testing kit - if we can source enough of them.
 Researchers believe studying COVID-19 within this group is clinically urgent given the current limits on testing.